 “Our real teacher has been and still is the embryo, who is, incidentally, the only teacher who is always right.” - Dr. Viktor Hamburger

 Goals: 1.
-Determine how two populations of stem cells cooperatively migrate and differentiate into sensory neurons in vivo.
+Determine how two populations of stem cells cooperatively migrate and differentiate into olfactory sensory neurons in vivo.
 2. Understand how olfactory neuronal turnover is maintained throughout adulthood and disrupted in neurodegenerative disorders.
-3. Compare neural crest and neural crest-derived cancer migration in vivo to uncover new druggable targets that inhibit metastasis.
+3. Compare neural crest and neural crest-derived cancer cell behavior in vivo to uncover new druggable targets that inhibit metastasis.

 The neural crest is a highly migratory, multipotent stem cell population that contributes to a variety of tissues in the developing embryo - including a significant portion of the peripheral nervous system - and is critically important for craniofacial development as a whole.
 In addition, neural crest-derived cells can give rise to neuroblastoma, the most common type of cancer in the first year of human life.
 Intriguingly, neuroblastoma shares many common features - both genetic and phenotypic - with the neural crest, and over 60% of neuroblastomas metastasize, with behavior reminiscent of neural crest migration.